japrada/TestChallenge/TestChallenge Application.md

 ### 10. Pausing and resuming a test execution

 Any user who has not yet sent a response can pause the execution of the test in progress.
-As soon as the execution is paused, the countdown stops for all other users as well.
+As soon as the execution is paused, the countdown stops for the rest of the users as well.
 Any user can resume the execution of a test to send the answer to the question; at that moment, the countdown is reactivated also for the rest of the users.

 [**Image to be added**]